jncraton/ubuntu-desktop-vm/readme.md

 ### Git

 Git is provided to make it easy to interact with repositories located on external hosts.
-You can clone a repository from your host system over SSH (which you may need to install first) using a command such as:
+You can clone a repository from your host system over SSH using a command such as:

 ```
 git clone ssh://{user}@{host}:{port}/path/to/repository